judy2k/fictionary/README.rst

     Automatically recreate the data file if the source files change.
 Data-File Optimisation
     Generate the markov chains in parallel, so files don't have to be re-read.
+Optimize Long Words
+    Make word-generator bail out as soon as max-length is encountered.